 Encourage your child to find data or statistics on the topic.
 Statistics help in breaking down the point into numbers of comparison making it easy to understand the opinion.
 Inadvertently, your child also learns the multiple concepts of statistics and will be able to effectively quote them in the essay.
 Statistics also add authenticity to your child’s point of view.

-Sometimes, when nothing works, the best option is to enrol your child into GP tuition so that he or she will be able to cross the hurdle of essay writing.
+Sometimes, when nothing works, the best option is to enrol your child into GP tuition so that he or she will be able to cross the hurdle of essay writing with the help of an experienced and skilled teacher.
 These classes encourage your child to put forth his or her points over a subject and have healthy debates and discussions which only go to improving your child’s confidence.

 Hi there!
 I have worked with children for all my life and I believe in nurturing the next generation for our future.
 I am a trained children educator especially in the area of Math and English, and I hope that this blog will serve as a platform to share my knowledge to parents, guardians and even fellow teachers so that we can maximize the potential of the young children together.
 Hope you enjoy my sharing!